dogecoin/dogecoin/README.md

 * [Dogecoindev subreddit](https://www.reddit.com/r/dogecoindev/)
 * [Dogeducation subreddit](https://www.reddit.com/r/dogeducation/)

-## Contribute 🤝

-Dogecoin Core is open source software, and we would welcome contributions which improve the state of the software.

-Look at [CONTRIBUTING.md](CONTRIBUTING.md) to see how you can participate !

-Do not limitate yourself to guidelines, feel free to contribute in your own way 🚀.

 ## Very Much Frequently Asked Questions ❓

 You have a question regarding dogecoin ?
 An answer is perhaps already in the [FAQ](doc/FAQ.md) !

-## Installation – omg developers 👨‍💻

-To get all information to setup Dogecoin Core locally, see [INSTALL.md](INSTALL.md).

 ## License – Much license ⚖️
 Dogecoin Core is released under the terms of the MIT license.
 See